Let’s get to work!

 Moving the Menu

 There are Menu Rails located along each side of the Canvas.
-You can reposition the Menu horizontally along the rails by grabbing the Menu’s Move Button and sliding it to the left or right.
+You can reposition the Menu horizontally along the rails by grabbing the Menu’s Move Bar and sliding it to the left or right.

 Undocking the Menu